Are Composite Doors Warmer than Timber? The Thermal Battle Explained

 • Impact Resistance: The GRP skin (the same material used on lifeboats) is incredibly tough and resists sledgehammer attacks.

-• Multi-Point Locking: Most composite doors come fitted with high-spec locking mechanisms (like Ultion) that hook into the frame at multiple points.
+• Multi-Point Locking: Most composite doors come fitted with high-spec locking mechanisms that hook into the frame at multiple points.

 • No Weak Points: Timber can have knots or grains that create structural weaknesses.
 Composite cores are engineered for uniform strength.